 JESUS AND THE PROMISES

-The first thing Jesus did when he began his ministry he linked his mission with the Scriptures.
-By his arrival he also linked his work with the Promises in the Old Testament.
+The first thing Jesus did when He began His ministry, he linked His Mission with the Scriptures.
+By His arrival, Jesus also linked His Work with the Promises in the Old Testament.
 He was not bringing anything different from what God had promised to his people in the past.
-God’s will or intention had not changed; the people had changed.
+God’s Will and God’s intention had not changed; the people had changed.
 What Moses predicted, Jesus fulfilled.
 Jesus said this, “You diligently study the Scriptures because you think that by them you will get eternal life.
 These are the Scriptures that testify about me, yet you refuse to come to me to have life.
 “But do not think I will accuse you before the father.
 Your accuser is Moses, on whom your hopes are set.
 If you believed Moses, you would believe me, for he wrote about me.
-But since you do not believe what he wrote, how are you going to believe what I say” (Jn.
-5:39-40; 45-47)?
+But since you do not believe what he wrote, how are you going to believe what I say” (John 5:39-40; 45-47)?

 Jesus did not only restore the road back to God the Father, but improved it and finalized the conditions that help the individual to return to the Father.
 All the emphasis in the gospels is on the individual rather than on a household, a tribe or a nation.
 The lost sheep were individuals and not a group or a crowd.
 The people that came to Jesus for help were treated on a one to one basis.
 Even the case where four people brought a disabled, Jesus addressed him personally.
-“When Jesus saw their faith, he said to the paralytic, ‘Son, your sins are forgiven’” (Mk.
-2:5).
+“When Jesus saw their faith, he said to the paralytic, ‘Son, your sins are forgiven'” (Mark 2:5).
 Jesus made certain that it was the faith of the individuals in him that healed and saved them.
-He could do little in his home-town where the people did not believe (Mk.
-6:1-6).
+He could do little in his home-town where the people did not believe (Mark 6:1-6).
 This is immensely important to a sinner.
-Jesus did not ask them how many times they have transgressed but simply “do you believe that I can help you change and improve your life?”
-It was the publican who stood at a distance, bowed his head, struck his breast and said, “God have mercy on me a sinner” was justified or declared forgiven and not the self-righteous Pharisee ((Lk.
-18:9-14).
+Jesus did not ask them how many times they have transgressed but simply “Do you believe that I can help you change and improve your life?”
+It was the publican who stood at a distance, bowed his head, struck his breast and said, “God have mercy on me a sinner” was justified or declared forgiven and not the self-righteous Pharisee (Luke 18:9-14).

-Jesus broke down the wall between God and man by becoming the door himself (Jn.
-10:1-18).
+Jesus broke down the wall between God and man by becoming the “Door Himself” (John 10:1-18).
 Before his day, priests and the High Priest only could approach God through sacrifices.
-Along came Jesus and declared, “I desire mercy not sacrifice, for I have not come to call the righteous, but sinners” (Mt.
-9:12-13).
-Sin was a terrible act and the only forgiveness was in the hands of God (Mk.
-2:7).
-In comes Jesus and announces, “But that you may know that the Son of Man has authority on earth to forgive sins” (Mk.
-2:10).
-If that stunned the Jewish leaders, then the idea that God accepts men if they forgive each other, was baffling to their minds (Mt.
-6:14-15).
-In fact, Jesus authorizes his followers to practice the ministry of forgiveness (Jn.
-20:22-23).
-God had no problem forgiving man, provided man like their Lord could forgive his enemies (Lk.
-23:34; Mt.
-5:44).
+Along came Jesus and declared, “I desire mercy not sacrifice, for I have not come to call the righteous, but sinners” (Matthew 9:12-13).
+Sin was a terrible act and the only forgiveness was in the hands of God (Mark 2:7).
+In comes Jesus and announces, “But that you may know that the Son of Man has authority on earth to forgive sins” (Mark 2:10).
+If that stunned the Jewish leaders, then the idea that God accepts men if they forgive each other, was baffling to their minds (Matthew 6:14-15).
+In fact, Jesus authorizes his followers to practice the ministry of forgiveness (John 20:22-23).
+God had no problem forgiving man, provided man like their Lord could forgive his enemies (Luke 23:34; Matthew 5:44).
 God is not man’s enemy.
 Man is his own enemy.
 Jesus the Christ has made things right with God, but men must make things right between each other.
 Good is no longer the stumbling block.
 Man is because he stumbles over Christ and himself.
-The answer to this problem is belief and repentance (Mk.
-1:15).
+The answer to this problem is belief and repentance (Mark 1:15).

 Belief without repentance is not redemptive.
-It is lip service without the evidence of change (Mt.
-7:21-23).
-Jesus promised a kingdom to his followers here on earth (Lk.
-12:32).
+It is lip service without the evidence of change (Matthew 7:21-23).
+Jesus promised a Kingdom to his followers here on earth (Luke 12:32).
 They have to apply and qualify here on earth.
-The good news was and still is that man can come back into God’s kingdom.
+The good news was and still is that man can come back into God’s Kingdom.
 To do so, he must repent.
 Jesus, who knew man’s tendency to confuse what it means to repent, gave us the Sermon on the Mount.
-The Sermon is a blue print for the new person in Christ.
+The Sermon on the Mount is a blue print for the new person in Christ.
 It is addresses to the candidate that want to become members of the kingdom.
-It was to his disciples that he said, “For I tell you that unless your righteousness surpasses that of the Pharisees and the teachers of the law, you will certainly not enter the kingdom of heaven (Mt.
-5:20).
+It was to his disciples that he said, “For I tell you that unless your righteousness surpasses that of the Pharisees and the teachers of the law, you will certainly not enter the kingdom of heaven (Matthew 5:20).
 It was an impossible task for the disciples and it is for people that are not facing persecution and death for their faith.
-Jesus did not promise an easy march into the kingdom.
-He told his disciples, “Enter through the narrow gate.
+Jesus did not promise an easy march into the Kingdom.
+Jesus told his disciples, “Enter through the narrow gate.
 For wide is the gate and broad is the road that leads to destruction, and many enter through it.
-But narrow is the gate and narrow the road that leads to life, and only few find it” (Mt.
-7:13-14).
+But narrow is the gate and narrow the road that leads to life, and only few find it” (Matthew 7:13-14).